San Pedro High Softball 2017 Wins 17th CIF-LACS Championship

 However, on Saturday, Robles' fever would parlay into an eventual championship hysteria.

-With a dramatic rally in the bottom of the seventh inning, the Pirates would somehow dig down deep and win 2-1 over Banning of Wilmington in the CIF-Los Angeles City Section Division I championship game at Cal State Dominguez Hills in Carson, which is the school's CIF-LACS record 17th crown, and first since winning it all in 2009, the last of 13 crowns won by legendary former coach Tony Dobra.
+With a dramatic rally in the bottom of the seventh inning, the Pirates would somehow dig down deep and win 2-1 over Banning of Wilmington in the CIF-Los Angeles City Section Division I championship game at Cal State Dominguez Hills in Carson.
+This is the program's CIF-LACS record 17th crown, and first since winning it all in 2009, the last of 13 crowns won by legendary former coach Tony Dobra.

+In spite of the fever and the dangerous Banning bats, only one thing was going through Robles' mind while she battled fiercely in the circle.

+"I knew this was my last high school game no matter what, and I just had to give it everything I had in me," Robles said.
+"I love this team with all my heart, and we are all a key to any game.
+As I always tell them, 'I pitch, you guys hit, and we will win'."

 After three straight first round losses in the previous seasons, no one gave third-seeded San Pedro (25-9-1) a chance to be back in the finals, many picked them to once again finish third in the Marine League.
-Yet the Pirates, even after a turbulent first half of the season where they went 7-7-1, would end the year winning 18 out of their final 20 games.
+Yet the Pirates, even after a turbulent first half of the season where they went 7-7-1, would end the year winning their final ten games in succession, and 18 out of their final 20 games.

+"Oh my gosh, this feels so good," San Pedro freshman first baseman Brianna Talamantes said.
+"I have no words to describe how amazing it felt (to win the title).
+I was speechless and all I could do was cry tears of joy."

 With fourth-seeded Banning (25-10) clinging to a 1-0 lead, San Pedro freshman pinch-hitter Briana Velazquez led off being hit by the third pitch from Banning freshman left-hander Angelina Devoe.
 Freshman pinch runner Sofia Gomez reached second on senior center fielder Andrea Trejo's ground out to shortstop.
-Then suddenly, things begin to unravel for the Pilots' defense.
+Then suddenly, things begun to unravel for the Pilots' defense.

 San Pedro senior second baseman Mackenzie Winkle's soft line drive to left-center field should have been caught... but Banning freshman left fielder Amanda Gallegos and junior center fielder Rena Flores collided with each other and the ball popped out of Gallegos' glove, putting Winkle on second and Gomez on third, still with one out.